texta-tk/texta-tk.github.io/sphinx/_build/html/_sources/workflow.rst.txt

 	3. The name for the class or "tag", which is later user to tag the documents.

 By setting these three, we can now train a classifier.
 However, we can also fine-tune the classifier by changing additional parameters such as
-Feature Extraction (Hashing Vectorizer, Count Vectorizer, Tfldf Vectorizer - read more about them `here <https://scikit-learn.org/stable/modules/feature_extraction.html>`_), dimensionality reduction (Tone or Truncated SVD), Normalization (None or `Normalizer <https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.Normalizer.html>`_), and Classifier Model (Logistic Regression, LinearSVC, K-Neighbors, Radius Neighbors).
+Feature Extraction (Hashing Vectorizer, Count Vectorizer, Tfldf Vectorizer - read more about them `here <https://scikit-learn.org/stable/modules/feature_extraction.html>`_), dimensionality reduction (None or `Truncated SVD <https://scikit-learn.org/stable/modules/decomposition.html#lsa>`_), Normalization (None or `Normalizer <https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.Normalizer.html>`_), and Classifier Model (`Logistic Regression <https://scikit-learn.org/stable/modules/linear_model.html#logistic-regression>`_, `LinearSVC <https://scikit-learn.org/stable/modules/generated/sklearn.svm.LinearSVC.html>`_, `K-Neighbors, Radius Neighbors <https://scikit-learn.org/stable/modules/neighbors.html#classification>`_).
 We might get an error with LinearSVC in case we don't have enough data in the search.

 .. figure:: images/11-1_new_model.png